-In Brazil, the World Bank is supporting the government in better managing and conserving the Cerrado forest through a set of complementary projects that comprise a landscape approach.
-The Cerrado is the second largest biome in South America, which is being deforested twice as quickly as the Amazon due to land clearing for agriculture and cattle ranching.
+In Brazil, since 2012 the World Bank is supporting the government in better managing and conserving the Cerrado forest through a set of complementary projects that comprise a landscape approach.
+The Cerrado is the second largest biome in South America, which was being deforested twice as quickly as the Amazon due to land clearing for agriculture and cattle ranching.
 The Cerrado is a driver of economic growth and important for food security, biodiversity conservation, water regulation and carbon sequestration.
 Investments underway are addressing drivers of deforestation by clarifying land rights, making agricultural production more sustainable, providing monitoring and information, and building capacity to detect, prevent and fight forest fires and supporting traditional communities to manage their natural areas and resources.
 Results to date include: